scolapicchioni/blazor/Lab08/readme.md

 - In the `Create a new project` dialog, select `ASP.NET Core gRPC Service` and select `Next`
 - Name the project `PhotoSharingApplication.WebServices.Grpc.Comments`.
 It's important to name the project `PhotoSharingApplication.WebServices.Grpc.Comments` so the namespaces will match when you copy and paste code.
 - Leave the `Enable Docker` checkbox unchecked
-- Ensure to select the latest .NET Core version (6.0) and select `Create`
+- Ensure to select the latest .NET Core version (7.0)
+- Unselect `Do not use top-level statements`
+- Click on `Create`
 - Add a project reference to the `PhotoSharingApplication.Shared` project.

 ## The Backend Core